Posted November 16, 2021

-- Log Files: A log file is a file that records events that occur in connection with your use of the Service, such as your generated data and device data.
+- Log Files: A log file is a file that records events that occur in connection with your use of a website, ad, or email, such as your browsing data and device data.

 - Scripts: We put embeds in a page that send requests to external sites which may allow the external site to collect data about you and drop and read cookies on your browser.
 For example, we use scripts for website chat functionality.